-Offer no credit check financing.
-By offering no credit check financing, you are able to make treatment available to all patients regardless of their credit history.
-Get involved in discussions with the patient’s financial responsibility and point them toward payment and financing options that are open to them.
+Offer no credit check payment plans.
+By offering no credit check payment plans, you are able to make treatment available to all patients regardless of their credit history.
+Get involved in discussions with the patient’s financial responsibility and point them toward payment and payment plan options that are open to them.

 Offer multiple payment options